Loop induced top quark FCNC through top quark and dark matter interactions: Model Setup

+After the electroweak symmetry breaking, we should introduce quark transform matrices ($V^{R,L}$) in the Yukawa sector of the new mediators due to the misalignment of the weak and mass eigenstate of the quarks in the SM, i.e.

+To avoid the possible limits from the low energy data, the maximal flavor violating assumption~\cite{Bar-Shalom:2007xeu,Bernreuther:2008ju} will be used in the analysis.
+Such ansatz could be realized through some flavor symmetry assumption~\cite{Linster:2018avp} or some turning of the underlying model parameters.
+Here, we will not restrict ourselves to any underlying model, and instead take a phenomenological approach towards the maxima flavor violation case.
+The effective Yukawa couplings which are related to the top quark FCNC anomalous couplings could be parametrized as,

+where $t$ and $q_u^T=(u,d)$ are the right-handed top quark and left-handed first generation quarks, respectively.
+It is straightforward to generalize our results to the second generation light quarks.
+A similar simplified model with other assumptions are also widely discussed in the literature and could be found in Refs.~\cite{DiFranzo:2013vra,Kilic:2015vka,Mohan:2019zrk}.

 After the electroweak symmetry breaking, the colored doublet scalar $\Phi_2^T=(\phi_u,\phi_d)$ will mix with $\Phi_1$ through the 3-scalar interaction.
-We define the mass eigenstates as $\phi_1, \phi_2$ and they could translate to the gauge eigenstates by
+We define the mass eigenstates as $\phi_1, \phi_2$ which can relate to the gauge eigenstates by

 The mixing angle $\theta$ is defined as

 where $m_{1,2}$ are the mass of the two physics scalars,